| Country / Region | DPP Status | First Deadline | Sector Focus |

 Italy — Manufacturing Complexity

 Italy's manufacturing sector — particularly SMEs in the Emilia-Romagna and Lombardy industrial districts — faces significant DPP readiness challenges.
-Italian SMEs account for a disproportionate share of EU exports in furniture, ceramics, textiles, and machinery.
-These are precisely the product categories that will face DPP mandates through 2028.
+Italian SMEs account for a disproportionate share of EU exports in furniture, ceramics, textiles, and machinery: precisely the product categories named in the Commission's working plan for future delegated acts.

 Poland — Growing Manufacturing Hub

-Poland has become a major EU manufacturing hub in the past decade, particularly for electronics (Samsung, LG, and Philips have large Polish plants), furniture (the world's largest furniture exporter after China), and automotive components.
-Polish manufacturers exporting to western EU markets face the full DPP obligation — and need to comply with the German and Dutch enforcement environments their products enter.
+Poland has become a major EU manufacturing hub in the past decade, particularly for electronics, furniture (Poland is one of the world's largest furniture exporters), and automotive components.
+Polish manufacturers exporting to western EU markets face the full DPP obligation when it applies — and need to meet the German and Dutch enforcement environments their products enter.

 The Polish Office of Competition and Consumer Protection (UOKiK) is responsible for market surveillance.
 Its capacity for DPP enforcement is developing.
 Polish manufacturers who export primarily to Germany should assume German enforcement standards apply to their products and plan accordingly.